 When you ask, “How much does a magician cost to hire?”, several factors come in to it.
 For instance, a Saturday evening is likely to have a higher cost than a Monday afternoon.
 The magician in question may already have one job nearby that day and ‘doubling up’ (doing 2 jobs in a day) is always good so could potentially offer a cheaper price.
 A peak date in December will be higher than one in January.
 Or maybe the magician will charge more or less depending on the location and whether or not he actually wants to come along or not.
 It’s always better for the magician to perform locally – but quite often someone who has seen me before might want me to go to a wedding in London for instance.
 I’d be stupid to turn that down or out price myself – performing usually leads to other people booking me for other events.

-You can get cheaper magicians, but usually they are quite young and wear their dad’s suit, semi professionals (some of whom are good I have to say – although their ‘real job’ can get in the way and lead to last minute cancellations) or children’s entertainers and clowns who know a few little tricks.
+Like all things, you can get cheaper.
+Magic has lots of wannabes and chancers like all professions.
+Usually they are quite young and wear their dad’s suit, semi professionals (some of whom are good I have to say – although their ‘real job’ can get in the way and lead to last minute cancellations) or children’s entertainers and clowns who know a few little tricks.
 Someone once said to me that you can always tell a kids entertainer when they are doing adult shows – it just shows in their mannerisms, and often in their attire!
 I also believe this to be true.